pkp/pkp-docs/admin-guide/3.3/en/data-import-and-export.md

 ### Crossref XML Export Plugin

 The Crossref XML Export Plugin allows you to automatically and manually export article metadata in Crossref XML format for deposit with Crossref.
-For information about how to use this plugin, see the Crossref OJS Manual: [http://docs.pkp.sfu.ca/crossref-ojs-manual/](http://docs.pkp.sfu.ca/crossref-ojs-manual/)
+For information about how to use this plugin, see [the Crossref OJS Manual](http://docs.pkp.sfu.ca/crossref-ojs-manual/).

 ### mEDRA Export/Registration Plugin